newrelic/nr1-cloud-optimize/README.md

 ## Usage

-Optimizer analyzes your cloud environment using the [`New Relic Infrastructure`](https://newrelic.com/products/infrastructure) cloud integrations.
+This application analyzes your environment using various integrations eg. Cloud Integrations, Infrastructure Agent, Kubernetes etc.

 The application shows cost and performance metrics per service and the potential impact to your environment as well as cost optimization suggestions.